OSGP/Documentation/chapter1/section7.md

 - About 25.000 Sub Stations (middenspanningsruimtes)
 - About 800.000 street lights will be switched by the SSLD's mounted in the 25.000 Sub Stations

-**FlexOVL web application (not open souce availible)**
+**FlexOVL web application (not open souce available)**

-Municipalities have a freedom of choice in their own application (using the webservices of the Open Smart Grid Platform), or using the default web application developed by Liander.
+Municipalities are free to chose in their own (web)application (using the webservices of the Open Smart Grid Platform), or they could use the default web application developed by Smart Society Services.

 ![alt text](./flexovl-web-application.png "FlexOVL Web Application")

-**Functionality of the default Liander web application (example)**
+**Functionality of the default  web application as used by grid operator Liander (example)**

 - Create switching schedules and assign those schedules to one or more SSLD's
 - Create groups of SSLD's in order to be able to assign schedules to many SSLD's at once